Consistent SDNs through Network State Fuzzing: Conclusion Future Work

-This paper presented \system, a novel network verification methodology that automatically detects and localizes the data plane faults manifesting as inconsistency in SDNs. \system continuously fuzz tests the packet header space and compares the expected control plane state with the actual data plane state.
+This paper presented \system, a novel network verification methodology that automatically detects and localizes the data plane faults manifesting as inconsistency in SDNs. \system periodically fuzz tests the packet header space and compares the expected control plane state with the actual data plane state.
 The tagging mechanism tracks the paths and rules at the data plane while the reachability graph at the control plane tracks paths and rules to help \system in verifying consistency.
-Our evaluation of \system over real network topologies and configurations showed that \system efficiently detects and localizes the faults causing inconsistency.
+Our evaluation of \system over real network topologies and configurations showed that \system efficiently detects and localizes the faults causing inconsistency while requiring minimal data plane resources (e.g., switch rules and link bandwidth).

-In future, we would like to verify the control-data plane consistency in a more challenging P4 SDN scenario.
+Currently, we do not handle transient faults~\cite{shukla2016towards}, packet rewriting and checking of backup rules lays the groundwork for our future work.
+For improving the performance of \system further, we consider multithreading at the \consistencychecker will allow multiple flows to be checked in parallel.
+For \dpl, Data Plane Development Kit (DPDK) or P4 can improve the \dpl performance.
+We will consider performance-related faults like throughput, latency and packet-loss.
+Distributed SDN controller and P4-specific hardware~\cite{Bosshart2014,firestone2018azure} design and implementation will also be a part of our future work.